Dreamkinn/KeepTOSimpleNote/README.md

 # Import notes from Google Keep to SimpleNote
-Hey everyone, here are some very simple scripts to export your Google Keep notes to SimpleNote
+Here are some very simple scripts to export your Google Keep notes to SimpleNote
 ### Prerequisites :
 * jq (https://stedolan.github.io/jq/)
 * sncli (https://github.com/insanum/sncli)